 - 1-15.5 ounce can (439g) chickpeas1 reserve ⅓ cup (80mL) liquid

 - 1 Tablespoon (15mL) lemon juice

 - sea salt to taste

-- Arrange caraway seeds, sesame seeds, and poppy seeds on a baking sheet lined with foil or parchment paper.
+- Arrange caraway seeds, sesame seeds, and poppy seeds2 on a baking sheet lined with foil or parchment paper.
 Toast in toaster oven or broil in oven, moving around often with a spatula, until sesame seeds start browning (approximately 2 minutes).
-Remove 1 teaspoon and set everything aside.
+Reserve 1 teaspoon of the seed mixture and set everything aside.

 - Spoon hummus into bowl, drizzle with some olive oil, and sprinkle reserved toasted spices on top.
 Serve with vegetables, pita chips, or crackers.
 Store tightly in the refrigerator up to 5 days.